Iteration

 O(n)O(n)

-Python's built-in sorting functions .sort() and sorted() run "TimSort" in the background (a MergeSort variant).
+Python's built-in .sort() and sorted() functions run "TimSort" in the background, a variant of MergeSort.

 Mark as Completed: